 - How to Prevent Autism: Expert Advice from Medical Professionals: Mom Dara Berger shares all the knowledge she has learned on how to prevent autism from medical professionals.
 New, fresh and controversial, this is a must-read for people who want to protect their children.

 - The Autism Revolution: Whole-Body Strategies for Making Life All It Can Be: Dr. Martha Herbert has done some truly cutting edge research on the dangers of EMF on kids with autism, as well as other research.
 This one is on my must-read list!

 - Almost Autism: Recovering Children from Sensory Processing Disorder: A Reference for Parents and Practitioners: I subscribe to Maria Rickert Hong’s newsletter and recommend you do too!
-She has shows every week on how to recover ADHD, SPD or kids with autism.
-You can check out her book and her home-study program.
-Start off first with this resource that’s a favorite in autism books.
+She has regular shows on topics concerning how to recover ADHD, SPD or kids with autism.

 - Cure Your Child with Food: The Hidden Connection Between Nutrition and Childhood Ailments: I met author Kelly Dorfman at the last TACA autism event and she is a wealth of information on the importance of food, diet, nutrition and more.
 Don’t just take food out- learn how to put the right food back in your child’s diet.

 - The Un-Prescription for Autism: A Natural Approach for a Calmer, Happier, and More Focused Child: Another new guide on helping your child gain calm and focus using a natural approach.